Overview

 How were these metrics determined?

-The ESG Data Convergence Initiative aligned around the following guiding principles to inform the selection of the core metrics:
+The EDCI aligned around the following guiding principles to inform the selection of the initiative metrics:

 • Globally accepted: Selected from the most accepted and widely regarded frameworks